Change Leaders in Philanthropy Fellowship

 Informational Webinars

-These informational webinars provide an overview of the program’s structure and goals, as well as an opportunity for you to hear and learn directly from program facilitators and current cohort participants.
+These informational webinars provide an overview of the program’s structure and goals, as well as an opportunity for you to hear and learn directly from program facilitators and former cohort participants.

-Click here to access the recording of the informational webinar hosted on March 22.
+Click here to access the recording of our informational webinar hosted on September 19, 2023.

 Why is GEO leading this cohort?